ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 ### Step 4: Install Wordpress on the Web Server

 ### Step 5: Provision a Database Server EC2 Instance
+Use the following parameters when configuring the EC2 Instance:

+Name of Instance: Database Server
+AMI: Red Hat Enterprise Linux 9 (HVM), SSD Volume Type Key Pair Name: web11
+New Security Group: WordPress
+Inbound Rules: Allow Traffic From Anywhere On Port 22 and Traffic from the Private IPv4 address of the Web Server.

+* On the Instances tab, you will see the Availabilty Zone.
+This will be used when creating Elastic Block Volumes for the Web Server Instance.

-### Step 6: Create and Attach 3 Elastic Block Store Volumes to the Database EC2 Instance
+### Step 6: Create and Attach 3 Elastic Block Store Volumes to the Database Server EC2 Instance

+* Repeat Step 3 but attach the Volumes to the Database Server and ensure the volumes are attached to the Availability Zone (_i.e. us-east-1c_) of the Database Server.

 ### Step 7: Install MySQL on the Database Server